elicer/gs-consuming-rest-android/README.ftl.md

 <#assign project_id="gs-consuming-rest-android">
+This Getting Started guide walks you through the process of building an application that uses Spring for Android's `RestTemplate` to consume a REST service.

 What you'll build
 -----------------

-This Getting Started guide walks you through the process of building an application that uses Spring for Android's `RestTemplate` to consume a REST service.
+You'll some publicly visible Facebook data using their REST API from Android.

 What you'll need
 ----------------